Offering a Breadth of Technologies to Support Canada's Low-Carbon Economy

 Operators of Renewable Energy Facilities

-As owners and operators, our teams expertly operate and maintain all our renewable power facilities, including platforms like our system control center, to ensure energy is safely produced when required.
+As owners and operators, our teams expertly operate our renewable energy facilities to maximize efficiencies through our system control center as well as maintain them to ensure energy is safely produced.

-Across our operations, we prioritize the health and safety of our employees and communities.
-We’ve established rigorous safety procedures in our Health, Safety, Security and Environment (HSS&E) Program that enable our highly trained professionals to safely operate the facilities that generate our communities’ renewable power.
+Across our operations, we prioritize the health and safety of our employees and communities, which is reinforced through our Public Safety Program and our Health, Safety, Security and Environment (HSS&E) Program.
+These two programs enable our highly trained professionals to safely operate the facilities that generate our communities’ renewable energy while protecting the public.

 Sustainability Today & Tomorrow

-We believe that properly maintaining and investing in our operating facilities is paramount to sustainably generating renewable power.
-In taking care of existing renewable facilities, we ensure that they continue to efficiently generate clean power for years to come, making full use of their potential.
+We believe that properly managing and investing in our operating facilities is paramount to sustainably generating renewable energy as outlined in our Sustainability Report.
+In taking care of existing renewable facilities, we ensure that they continue to efficiently generate clean energy for years to come, making full use of their potential.

 The Expertise and Capital to Secure a Sustainable Future

-As a part of the Brookfield Renewable family, we also have expertise in financial and capital markets, enabling us to effectively structure and secure investments for both small- and large-scale development projects across the country.
-Our established, robust financial position assures our clients that we’re a reliable, long-term partner who is able to deliver on the solutions we offer.
+Evolugen has expertise in financial and capital markets, enabling us to effectively structure and secure investments for both small- and large-scale development projects across the country.
+Our established, robust financial position, backed by our affiliation with our parent company Brookfield Renewable, assures our clients that we’re a reliable, long-term partner who is able to deliver on the solutions we offer.